dileswar18/delta-demo/README.md

 # student

-Delta student of delta 3.0 name Dileswar Nayak.
+Delta student of delta 3.0